tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/最佳实践/监控/自建 Prometheus 迁移到云原生监控_intl_en.md

 ### Migrating the aggregation configuration

-The format of each Prometheus aggregation configuration rule is the same no matter it is the original static configuration [Recording rules] (https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) or the dynamic configuration [PrometheusRule] (https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#prometheusrule).
+The format of each Prometheus aggregation configuration rule is the same no matter it is the original static configuration [Recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) or the dynamic configuration [PrometheusRule](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#prometheusrule).

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
 2. Click **Cloud Native Monitoring** in the left sidebar to go to the **Cloud Native Monitoring** page.